Frequently Asked Questions

 Astanga Yoga (Intermediate level, warm) “spicy”

-This class closely follows the yoga chikitsa or primary series of the astanga yoga system. using heat with ujayii or victorious breath and intense focus produces a high energy atmosphere. the practice follows a set series of postures, or asana.
+This class closely follows the yoga chikitsa or primary series of the astanga yoga system.
+Using heat with ujayii or victorious breath and intense focus produces a high energy atmosphere. the practice follows a set series of postures, or asana.
 It starts with sun salutations and then a standing series, progresses to a seated series with vinyasa and concludes with a closing series including inversions.
 Each movement is initiated with the breath.
-Astanga yoga is a continuously flowing sequence of movements._
+Astanga yoga is a continuously flowing sequence of movements.
+Athletic and flowing, and modifications are provided. _

 Hatha Yoga (beginner to intermediate levels, not heated) “mild”